 The modular nature of the MPLF is designed to allow a dynamicity for responding to changing institutional and sectoral trends and needs.
 For example, we are now working with the University’s National Centre for Cultural Competence to develop the 20th MPLF module on engaging and supporting international students.
 As needs change, there is flexibility to drop modules in and out of the MPLF and its pathways.

 Throughout the development and delivery of the MPLF, we have also closely aligned the modules and pathways to the UK Higher Education Academy’s Professional Standards Framework.
 In doing so, we seek to ensure that any training that staff receive through the MPLF is connected to international standards and that this training can be transferable and internationally relevant.
-Moreover, as we seek to integrate the MPLF with the University’s set of accredited provisions with Advance HE, our educators will receive an internationally-recognised credential to affirm their commitment to promoting learning and teaching.
+Moreover, as we seek to integrate the MPLF with the University’s set of accredited provisions with Advance HE, our educators will be able to receive an internationally-recognised credential to affirm their commitment to promoting learning and teaching.

 As natural river deltas advance the shoreline as earth flows from upstream, our hope is that the MPLF will also not only advance the capabilities and careers of educators at Sydney, but also strengthen our collective educational innovation and excellence.